1871fotc/fotc/docs/cemetery/visit.md

 ## When you arrive

-If you enter main entrance through the front gates, you'll find:
+If you enter the main entrance, you'll find:

 - Canon Garland Place named after **[Canon David John Garland](https://adb.anu.edu.au/biography/garland-david-john-6278)**.
 The Flagpole here is the departure point for **[guided heritage tours](../guided-tours.md)** and most **[self-guided walks](../walks/index.md)**.
 - the **[Office](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery)** - staff can answer your enquiries and help to locate graves and ashes memorial sites.